 If my kidney problem is chronic, how long can I continue without dialysis, or will I ever need dialysis?

 Marathon runners and other athletes who don't drink enough fluids while competing in long-distance endurance events may suffer acute renal failure due to a sudden breakdown of muscle tissue.
 This muscle breakdown releases a large amount of protein into the bloodstream called myoglobin that can damage the kidneys.

 Kidney damage and decreased function that lasts longer than 3 months is called chronic kidney disease (CKD).
 Chronic kidney disease is particularly dangerous, because you may not have any symptoms until considerable, often irreparable, kidney damage has occurred.
 Diabetes (types 1 and 2) and high blood pressure are the most common causes of CKD.
 Other causes are:

 Inflammation in the tiny filters (glomeruli) within the kidneys; this can happen after strep infection and other conditions of unknown cause.

 Polycystic kidney disease, in which fluid-filled cysts form in the kidneys over time.
 This is the most common form of inherited kidney disease.

-Congenital defects, present at birth, are often the result of a urinary tract obstruction or malformation that affects the kidneys.
-One of the most common involves a valve-like mechanism between the bladder and urethra.
-These defects, sometimes found while a baby is still in the womb, can often be surgically repaired by a urologist.
+Congenital defects, present at birth, are often the result of a urinary tract obstruction or malformation that affects the kidneys; one of the most common involves a valve-like mechanism between the bladder and urethra.
+These defects, sometimes found while a baby is still in the womb, can often be surgically repaired by an urologist.

-Drugs and toxins, including long-term exposure to some medications and chemicals; overuse of NSAIDs (nonsteroidal anti-inflammatory drugs), such as ibuprofen and naproxen; and use of intravenous “street” drugs.
+Drugs and toxins, including long-term exposure to some medications and chemicals, such as NSAIDs (nonsteroidal anti-inflammatory drugs), like ibuprofen and naproxen, and use of intravenous “street” drugs